 - Repeat to overlap, clip, and tape the top accent band in place.
 Fold the strap down and out of the way.

-- You could switch to a Zipper foot if need be in order to pass above the D-rings with a nice, straight line of topstitching.
+- Again, you could switch to a Zipper foot if need be in order to pass above the D-rings with a nice, straight line of topstitching.

 - Slip the free end of the strap through the top half of the buckle.